dosipod/SrWiki/My--device--is-not-working.md

 * You may need to re-flash/clear the device completely especially after a major update.
 * SR WLED had to change from the default 'partition size' because we outgrew the default 1MB.
 As a result, you need to perform a 'Factory reset' after flashing it.
 * Does the regular version of WLED work, while this one doesn't?
 * We have disabled (and do not support) extra services such as IR and so on.
-In order to enable them, you'll need to go into the code, enable the service and then compile/upload.
+In order to enable them, you'll need to go into the code, enable the service (see wled.h) and then compile/upload.

 * If you are referring to code, please provide a link to the version you are referring to.
 * Is it just sound reactivity that doesn't work?
 Is there a specific animation?